 Beat the queues (and closing branches) by depositing a cheque with a mobile banking app.

-Last week I got a cheque.
-I can’t remember the last time I was given one.
+Last summer I got a cheque for the first time in years and year.
 Suffice to say they’re pretty rare nowadays.
 But it did give me a chance to try out an online banking feature I’ve been unable to use before.

 Since late 2017, some banks have used cheque imaging software to scan your cheques using the banking apps on your phone.
 It’s not had a massive take-up, possibly because they aren’t many cheques sent, but it’s a handy feature for those too busy to head to a bank at lunchtime or perhaps have seen their local branch close down.

 How to pay in a cheque with your banking app

 If your bank has the feature (you can see a list of the banks that do and significant banks that don’t below), then it’s a similar process with each one.

 You first take a photo of the front of the picture using the app.
 And once that’s gone through, you take a picture of the back – even if it’s completely blank!

 The phone must be completely flat above the cheque, which must also be flat.
 You need to get the corners lined up to markers on the phone screen.
 And even if you nail this, it might not be enough.
 When I first tried it with Halifax it took about seven attempts to get the front to scan.